kubernetes-sigs/gateway-api/geps/gep-1713/index.md

 Listener conditions should only be set for listeners directly defined in a given Gateway.
 Parent gateways MUST NOT have children's resources in their listener conditions list.
 Children gateways MUST NOT have parent's or sibling's resources in their listener conditions list.
+An implementation MAY reject Listeners with ListenerConditionAccepted=False and Reason "TooManyListeners"

 #### Policy attachment